qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

            • Power, media, Speed, Text size, etc.  ┛

-There are some additional layer switching keys due to key transparency artefacts, allowing for example to go back to ‛Base’ from a toggled `_MOV` layer with what is the ‛Enter’ key on Base.
+There are some additional layer switching keys due to key transparency artifacts, allowing for example to go back to ‛Base’ from a toggled `_MOV` layer with what is the ‛Enter’ key on Base.

-4.3 Layout in graphics
+4.2 Layout in graphics
 ----------------------

 ![Minivan layout Image BASEdef](http://socialism.nl/misc/minivan/minivan_base_layer_hide_def_base_ve.jpg)